 Even though 3.1 miles is a relatively short race (especially compared to the 26.2-mile marathon), it's no distance to scoff at.
-If you're new to running, you want to set aside at least eight weeks of training before you hit the race course, recommends Meg Takacs, trainer at Performix House and founder of the #RunWithMeg app.
+If you're new to running, you want to set aside at least eight weeks of training before you hit the race course, recommends Meg Takacs, USA Track & Field-certified run coach, trainer at Performix House in Chicago and founder of the #RunWithMeg app.

-Most training plans are formatted in an interval-style regimen.
+Most training plans are formatted in an interval style.
 Begin with a walk/run program of 20 to 25 minutes, recommends the American Council on Exercise (ACE).
-Train in intervals (for example: run two minutes, walk one minute), slowly adding more running time each week, while keeping your rest consistent.
-You can safely increase your running distance by about 10 to 15 percent each week.
-Before long, you'll hit the 5K point.
+Train in intervals (for example: run two minutes, walk one minute), slowly adding more running time each week, keeping your rest the same.
+Then, increase your running distance by about 10 to 15 percent each week.

-Once your training plan nears its end, give your course a run-through or drive-by (if possible) before running the race, recommends the ACE.
-This will help you familiarize yourself with the hills and loops of the course, so you aren't surprised on race day.
+Once your training plan nears its end, give your course a run-through or drive-by before running the race, recommends the ACE.
+Take a look at the hills and loops of the course, so you aren't surprised on race day.

 Improving Your 5K Time

 Whether you're a beginner or sub-20-minute-5K runner, there's always space for improving your time.
-Varying your running workouts and incorporating some strength and cross training can help you shave minutes off your race pace.
+Varying your running workouts and adding some strength and cross training can help you shave minutes off your pace.

-Running is a repetitive motion, so it's important to include different training modalities to avoid overuse injuries and improve running efficiency, according to the ACE.
-Exercises like goblet squats, lateral lunges and single-leg deadlifts, among others, can help build lower-body strength and improve your pace.
+Running is a repetitive motion, so include different training modalities to avoid overuse injuries, according to the ACE.
+Exercises like goblet squats, lateral lunges and single-leg deadlifts can help build lower-body strength and improve your pace.